Natural Disasters

 Tropical Cyclones

-The hot summer months from November to April are when tropical cyclones sometimes form in the South West Pacific.
+The hot summer months from November to April are when tropical cyclones sometimes form in the south-west Pacific.
 Cyclones are usually short-lived and of varied strength but can bring damaging winds and heavy rainfall.

 Resorts and marinas usually have their own tropical cyclone preparedness plans and will keep everyone informed of what to do if the need arises.